Basic Terms Used by Discourse (Nomenclature)

-- For Search, the Menu, or your User page, use the icon buttons at the upper right.
+- For The chat, Search, or your User menu, use the icon buttons at the upper right.

 A healthy community needs members to be posting new content, but this activity is not everything.
 Readers are the true indicators of how healthy the community is.
 What’s the point of posts that no-one reads?
 Discourse encourages and tracks reading habits so community managers can keep a healthy balance.

 Click a topic title and read down the list of replies in chronological order, following links or previewing replies and quotes as you go.
 Use your mouse to scroll the screen, or use the timeline scroll bar on the right which also shows you how far through the conversation you’ve read.
 On smaller screens, select the bottom progress bar to expand it.